maxhougas/scripts/README.md

 - ./jsonobjectize FILE DELIMITER
 - Use on files of format KEYDELIMITERVALUE
 - Escapes double quotes--files with double quotes in keys will fail
-- Wraps valuess in '"VALUE",'
+- Ends each line with '",'
+- Starts each line with ' "'
-- Replaces DELIMITER with ': '
+- Replaces DELIMITER with '":"'
 - Adds '{\n' to first line
 - Replaces final ',' with '\n}'
 - Dumps to stdout